 It maintains a register of Members and their Horses and a Panel of qualified Judges.
-The objects of the Association are to improve the standard of show Hacks, Cobs, Maxi Cobs and Riding Horses and encourage their breeding and for Shows to affiliate to the Association, to abide by its Rules and to endeavour to safeguard the interests of Members in every possible way.
+The objects of the Association are to improve the standard of show Hacks, Cobs, Maxi Cobs, Riding Horses and Hunters and encourage their breeding and for Shows to affiliate to the Association, to abide by its Rules and to endeavour to safeguard the interests of Members in every possible way.

 The Association runs an Annual Assessment Day to examine Candidates applying to join the Judges Panels.
-Successful Candidates may be accepted on to the Full Panel (this could be for Ride, Conformation or both) either with or without a '*' (a '*' denotes they may judge RIHS and HOYS qualifiers in their own right).
+Successful Candidates may be accepted on to the Full Panel (this could be for Ride, Conformation or both) and they may judge RIHS and HOYS qualifiers in their own right.
 There is also a Probationary Judges Scheme which allows for those Candidates which require further training.
 The Probationary process has proved very successful, it is a two year process but the BSHA works hard to complete this in one year, if at all possible.
 More details can be found in the Judges area on this website.

 There are two sections for the Amateur Rider; Amateur/Owner Rider, horses' can be professionally produced, and the Amateur Home Produced; the BSHA has also introduced the "INTRO" classes, into the National Championships.
 All amateurs are able to enter the Nupafeed Amateur Awards, which will take place at the National Championships, you can download a form online and amass your points during the season.
 The BSHA encourages participation; for the under 25's there are 'Young Rider' sections at BSHA National Championships Show, and in all Affiliated Open Classes awards for the Young Rider in the form of a special rosette, in addition to the Amateur Rider and Novice awards.